 December 31, 2023

-We invite talented students from a wide range of backgrounds and an interest in intellectual property law to apply for the inaugural ADAPT (Advancing Diversity Across Patent Teams) Mentorship Program.
-This program seeks to identify, and mentor undergraduate students with an interest in intellectual property law (patent, trademark, and copyright law) who will make our profession more diverse.
-The purpose of the program is to cultivate the next generation of diverse legal talent and provide exposure to all areas of intellectual property law, including litigation, prosecution, transactions, and brand protection.
+We invite talented students from a wide range of backgrounds and an interest in intellectual property law to apply for our ADAPT (Advancing Diversity Across Patent Teams) Mentorship Program.
+This program seeks to identify, and mentor undergraduate students with an interest in intellectual property law (primarily patents) who will make our profession more diverse.
+The purpose of the program is to cultivate the next generation of legal talent and provide exposure to a range of occupations in intellectual property law, including litigation, prosecution, transactions, technology specialists, and legal operations.

 What is the program?

 The yearlong program will provide mentees the opportunity to meet with mentors (networking!) from member companies and law firms to learn about different aspects of IP careers, how to navigate one's way to an IP career, and how to succeed in the field.

 ADAPT is a joint effort between the following founding members: Amazon, Cruise, Disney, Google, Meta, and Microsoft, and is supported by the LOT Network.
 We have also happily been joined by a number of companies and law firms over the past year.
 Our members have businesses with robust intellectual property portfolios, which require specialist legal teams to maintain, protect, enforce and defend their rights.
-Through ADAPT, they seek to work together to address the shortage of diverse legal talent in intellectual property law and to provide opportunities to exceptional candidates.
+Through ADAPT, they seek to work together to address the shortage of legal talent in intellectual property law and to provide opportunities to exceptional candidates.

 Are you the right fit?